-Longwood University will send E-Bill notification to degree-seeking undergraduate students who register during open registration or during First Year Student/Transfer Student Orientation and Registration.
+Longwood University will send E-Bill notification to students who register during open registration or during First Year Student/Transfer Student Orientation and Registration.

-Graduate level students, non-degree-seeking students, and all students registering for classes during late registration or late Orientation (August for the fall semester, January for the spring semester) are expected to pay their tuition and fee charges at the time of registration.
+Students who register during late registration or late Orientation (August for the fall semester, January for the spring semester) are expected to pay their tuition and fee charges at the time of registration.
+Students who request room and/or board assignments after the semester due date are expected to pay room/board costs at the time of assignment/assessment.